natowi/Meshroom-Installer/README.md

 Note: The resulting EXE will not be signed, so if that is required for your rollout, you need to use/buy your own signing EV Code Signing Certificate.
 Otherwise the Windows Smart Screen will show "Publisher: Unknown".
 On some systems, installing untrusted applications may be disabled.
+If you have a certificate, sign the installer as described here: https://jrsoftware.org/ishelp/index.php?topic=setup_signtool